How to know if it’s a scam

 They may also tell you to:

-- pay fees or transfer money to get a payment or benefit, or pay back a debt
+- pay fees or transfer money to get a payment or benefit, or repay a debt

 - upload copies of your identity documents